.

 With funding from Nova Scotia Advisory Council on the Status of Women

-This project is funded by the NS Status of Women O9ice to follow up on strategic actions from the conversations that took place at the IWD Summit in March of 2024, co-hosted by Be the Peace Institute and Leeside Society.
+This project is funded by the NS Status of Women Office to follow up on strategic actions from the conversations that took place at the IWD Summit in March of 2024, co-hosted by Be the Peace Institute and Leeside Society.
 That event included over 150 people with a stake in preventing and ending gender-based violence (GBV) across sectors in Nova Scotia.
 The aim was to explore moving forward in some new, innovative ways.

 Since then, several working groups have developed on specific topics identified as priorities in the intersection of GBV prevention and response.
 These are open groups and we welcome more participation from anyone interested across community, government, academia, survivors, and elsewhere.
+One of the working groups was dedicated to planning the next GBV Summit which took place in April of 2025 and offered another opportunity to extend these strategic sector conversations to address GBV.

 Working Groups: